GServlet/gservlet-api/README.md

 ## Description

-GServlet is an open source project aiming to use the Groovy language and its provided modules to simplify Servlet API web development.
+GServlet is an open source project inspired from the Groovlets, which aims to use the Groovy language and its provided modules to simplify Servlet API web development.
 More information can be found on the [homepage](https://gservlet.org) where you can find the online [documentation](https://gservlet.org/docs) and the [JavaDocs](https://gservlet.org/javadocs/1.0) for this current release can be browsed.

+### Requirements

 ## Getting Started